 With regard to the rearing of stallions, there is an additional service provided to British breeders called the colt assessment.
 Yearling or two year old colts can be brought to the annual show for an assessment of their potential to make a licensed stallion.
 Given the cost of producing a stallion, this is a valuable step in determining whether or not it would be worthwhile to continue.

 The aim is to give useful advice to breeders to help them make informed decisions about their own breeding programme.
-This class is also open to stallions 4 years and older who would require 50 day performance testing prior to licensing.
 Neither x-rays or a vetting are required beforehand.